-There’s an entire industry of companies trying to solve this problem.
-But most are only working to make each piece of the broken funnel less dysfunctional.
+Most startups addressing this problem are only working to make one piece of the broken funnel less dysfunctional.
 Code test sites like Codility and HackerRank help recruiters be less subjective.
 Recruiting agencies use algorithms to try to make resumes more accurate.
 Language assessment services try to make job postings less biased.
-But they’re all still shoving people through the same funnel where, at some point, someone’s brain is going to lead them to make a poor hire.
+But they’re all still shoving people through the same non-deterministic funnel where, at some point, someone’s going to make a biased decision.

 Subspace matches based on skill

 Subspace is the first freelancing platform that uses peer review to isolate a developer’s true skill.
 When companies post projects, our system locates the ideal developers for each piece of the project automatically.
 There are no resumes, no phone screens, and no interviews.
 There is no wondering whether to cover up your tattoo in an interview or guessing how many golf balls it’d take to fill a school bus.
 There is only connecting the right people to the right projects and building it all in a peer-reviewed, code-tested work group.